What should I Know Regarding Pregnancy, Nursing and Administering Caduet to Children or the Elderly?

-Absolute Contraindication: ANIMAL STUDIES SUGGEST EXCRETION OCCURS; POTENTIAL ADVERSE EFFECTS IN INFANT.
+- Absolute Contraindication: POTENTIAL ADVERSE EFFECTS IN INFANT.

-management or monitoring precaution: Musculoskeletal-Higher incidence of myopathy with age over 65.
+- management or monitoring precaution: Musculoskeletal-Higher incidence of myopathy in patients greater than 65 years of age.
 Hepatic-Monitor LFTs for liver dysfunction.

-management or monitoring precaution: Manufacturer recommends post-menarche females be counseled on appropriate contraception.
+- management or monitoring precaution: Manufacturer recommends contraception counseling to postmenarchal females.
 Monitor for myopathy and liver dysfunction.

-management or monitoring precaution: No established safety and efficacy in age <10 years and in pre-menarche girls.
+- management or monitoring precaution: Not studied and no established safety and efficacy in age <10 years and in pre-menarche girls.

 CONDITIONS OF USE: The information in this database is intended to supplement, not substitute for, the expertise and judgment of healthcare professionals.
 The information is not intended to cover all possible uses, directions, precautions, drug interactions or adverse effects, nor should it be construed to indicate that use of a particular drug is safe, appropriate or effective for you or anyone else.
 A healthcare professional should be consulted before taking any drug, changing any diet or commencing or discontinuing any course of treatment.